International collaborations and activities on health technology assessment

 HTAi Global Policy Forum

-HTAi arranges annually the HTAi Global Policy Forum.
+HTAi arranges the annual Global Policy Forum.
 This forum provides the opportunity for strategic discussions about the present state of HTA, its development and implications for health systems, industry, patients and other stakeholders.
-NOMA is a member of the HTAi Global Policy Forum and has two representatives in the meetings.
+NOMA is a member of the forum and has two representatives in the meetings.

 International Horizon Scanning Initiative (IHSI)

-Based in Belgium and established in 2019, the International Horizon Scanning Initiative (IHSI) is a not-for-profit collaboration for horizon scanning.
+Based in Belgium and established in 2019, IHSI is a not-for-profit collaboration for horizon scanning.
 The goal is to establish a joint horizon scanning system for pharmaceutical products.
 In 2024, nine countries participate in this collaboration, including Norway.
 Norwegian participating organizations are The Norwegian Hospital Procurement Trust (Sykehusinnkjøp HF) and NOMA.
-Our participation in IHSI is intended to reduce resources devoted to the national early awareness and alert system in the long term.
+Our participation in the initiative is intended to reduce resources devoted to the national early awareness and alert system in the long term.

-In 2021, IHSI has contracted the Emergency Care Research Institute (ECRI) for international horizon scanning for pharmaceuticals.
-In parallel, IHSI has established the IHSI Medical Devices Working Group seeking to explore the possibility of expanding the system to also involve medical devices.
+In 2021, IHSI has contracted the Emergency Care Research Institute for international horizon scanning for pharmaceuticals.
+In parallel, the collaboration has established the IHSI Medical Devices Working Group seeking to explore the possibility of expanding the system to also involve medical devices.
 The group is led by the National Health Care Institute in the Netherlands (Zorginstituut Nederland) and NOMA.

 Collaborations in Europe